Personnel

 QCBS Postdoctoral Fellow 2012-2014

-Current Position: Assistant Professor, Concordia University
+Current Position: Professor, University Research Chair in Biodiversity & Ecosystem Functioning, Concordia University

 http://jeanphilippelessard.com/